 - Documentation of a patient's history, physical examination and diagnosis.
 This must be reviewed and countersigned by either the attending physician, or another physician registered under the RHPA who is responsible for the care of the patient, if it is to become part of the official record in the patient's chart.
 Similarly, progress notes must also be countersigned. - Orders concerning the investigation or treatment of a patient may be written under the supervision or direction of a physician registered under the RHPA.
 Before these orders can be put into effect, the supervising registered physician must either 1) immediately countersign the order or 2) verbally confirm them with the healthcare personnel (usually nursing staff) responsible for their enactment.
 All orders must be countersigned within 24 hours. - Orders for medication or investigations are to be clearly and legibly signed with the signature of the clinical clerk followed by the annotation "cc".
 Students should make a practice of printing their name below their signature. - Guided by the principles of graded responsibility, medical students engaged in clinical activities may carry out controlled acts, according to the RHPA, under direct or remote supervision, depending on the student's level of competence.
-In the latter case, these acts must be restricted to http://www.cpso.on.ca/policies-publications/policy/professional-responsibilities-in-undergraduate-med

-- previously agreed upon arrangements with the registered physician who is responsible for the care of the patient. - A clinical clerk is not permitted to submit prescriptions to a pharmacist unless they are countersigned by a registered physician.
+In the latter case, these acts must be restricted to previously agreed upon arrangements with the registered physician who is responsible for the care of the patient. - A clinical clerk is not permitted to submit prescriptions to a pharmacist unless they are countersigned by a registered physician.

-For more information, please visit the College of Physicians & Surgeons of Ontario's Policy on Professional Responsibilities in Undergraduate Medical Education.
+For more information, please visit the College of Physicians & Surgeons of Ontario's Policy on Professional Responsibilities in Medical Education.